grn-it/nginx-php-fpm-symfony-web-application/README.md

 On host machine usually work under home user.

 Once Symfony Web Application is installed user on host machine will not be able to edit files, because they are owned by `root`.
-To solve this problem, [ACL](https://en.wikipedia.org/wiki/Access-control_list) is used, which gives permission to the home user of the host machine to edit files that do not belong to him (because they belong to `root`).
+To solve this problem, [ACL](https://en.wikipedia.org/wiki/Access-control_list) is used, which gives permission to home user of host machine to edit files that do not belong to him (because they belong to `root`).

 Permission is issued using these commands:
 ```bash